Astronomy: History

-Ancient times

-In early historic times, astronomy only consisted of the observation and predictions of the motions of objects visible to the naked eye.
-In some locations, early cultures assembled massive artifacts that may have had some astronomical purpose.
-In addition to their ceremonial uses, these observatories could be employed to determine the seasons, an important factor in knowing when to plant crops and in understanding the length of the year.

-Before tools such as the telescope were invented, early study of the stars was conducted using the naked eye.
-As civilizations developed, most notably in Mesopotamia, Greece, Persia, India, China, Egypt, and Central America, astronomical observatories were assembled and ideas on the nature of the Universe began to develop.
-Most early astronomy consisted of mapping the positions of the stars and planets, a science now referred to as astrometry.
-From these observations, early ideas about the motions of the planets were formed, and the nature of the Sun, Moon and the Earth in the Universe were explored philosophically.
-The Earth was believed to be the center of the Universe with the Sun, the Moon and the stars rotating around it.
-This is known as the geocentric model of the Universe, or the Ptolemaic system, named after Ptolemy.
+Pre-historic

+The initial development of astronomy was driven by practical needs like agricultural calendars.
+Before recorded history archeological sites such as Stonehenge provide evidence of ancient interest in astronomical observations.

+Evidence also comes from artefacts such as the Nebra sky disc which serves as an astronomical calendar, defining a year as twelve lunar months, 354 days, with intercalary months to make up the solar year.
+The disc is inlaid with symbols interpreted as a sun, moon, and stars including a cluster of seven stars.

+Classical

-A particularly important early development was the beginning of mathematical and scientific astronomy, which began among the Babylonians, who laid the foundations for the later astronomical traditions that developed in many other civilizations.
-The Babylonians discovered that lunar eclipses recurred in a repeating cycle known as a saros.
+Civilizations such as Egypt, Mesopotamia, Greece, India, China together – with cross-cultural influences – created astronomical observatories and developed ideas on the nature of the Universe, along with calendars and astronomical instruments.
+A key early development was the beginning of mathematical and scientific astronomy among the Babylonians, laying the foundations for astronomical traditions in other civilizations.
+The Babylonians discovered that lunar eclipses recurred in the saros cycle of 223 synodic months.

-Following the Babylonians, significant advances in astronomy were made in ancient Greece and the Hellenistic world.
-Greek astronomy is characterized from the start by seeking a rational, physical explanation for celestial phenomena.
+Following the Babylonians, significant advances were made in ancient Greece and the Hellenistic world.
+Greek astronomy sought a rational, physical explanation for celestial phenomena.
 In the 3rd century BC, Aristarchus of Samos estimated the size and distance of the Moon and Sun, and he proposed a model of the Solar System where the Earth and planets rotated around the Sun, now called the heliocentric model.
-In the 2nd century BC, Hipparchus discovered precession, calculated the size and distance of the Moon and invented the earliest known astronomical devices such as the astrolabe.
-Hipparchus also created a comprehensive catalog of 1020 stars, and most of the constellations of the northern hemisphere derive from Greek astronomy.
+In the 2nd century BC, Hipparchus calculated the size and distance of the Moon and invented the earliest known astronomical devices such as the astrolabe.
+He also observed the small drift in the positions of the equinoxes and solstices with respect to the fixed stars that we now know is caused by precession.
+Hipparchus also created a catalog of 1020 stars, and most of the constellations of the northern hemisphere derive from Greek astronomy.
 The Antikythera mechanism (c.
 150–80 BC) was an early analog computer designed to calculate the location of the Sun, Moon, and planets for a given date.
 Technological artifacts of similar complexity did not reappear until the 14th century, when mechanical astronomical clocks appeared in Europe.